 (See this post for how to set up our bubbler emitter kit, which you might prefer for ornamental gardens.)

 These steps will be useful once you have the parts in-hand.
 If you're looking for more general information about how to think through a gravity-fed rain barrel drip irrigation setup, including videos and a number of different gravity system types, start here.

 How to install BlueBarrel's DIY Drip Irrigation Kit for Gravity-Feed, Inline Emitters:

 Step 2.
-You'll see that the filter has male threads coming off perpendicular to the drain.
-That's where you can attach your no pressure irrigation timer or a hose.
+The filter has male threads coming off perpendicular to the drain.
+That's where you'll attach your no pressure irrigation timer (if using), or a hose.
 If your garden isn't right next to your barrels, you can either run a regular garden hose to the point where you want your 1/2" irrigation line to start, or you can use the 1/2" line itself to reach the garden.
 In my photos, I used a garden hose to span the distance between barrels and garden.

 Step 3.
 Next comes the swivel adapter.
 This part transitions from a standard garden outlet (a hose in my case), to the poly tubing in the drip irrigation kit.
 Depending on your setup, this piece will either go directly onto your filter (or timer if you're using one), OR go at the "garden" end of your garden hose - it's where your 1/2" irrigation tubing will start.